tosin2013/dddhexagonalworkshop/03-Anticorruption-Layer/01-The-External-System.md

 **Key Observations:**

 - Includes XS size that our domain might not support
-- May need mapping to our T-shirt size model
 - Different enum values than our domain model
+- Will require mapping to our T-shirt size model

 ## Differences from Our Domain